Mandy-cyber/Everything-iPod/windows_installer/README_WINDOWS.txt

 Thank you for downloading iPod Wrapped!

-This is a PORTABLE application - no installation required!
+This is a portable application - no installation required!

 ================================================================================
 GETTING STARTED